edwardmurphy/edwardmurphy.github.io-src/content/lvmfix.md

 ## Reinstallation of Distros
 So...this is where things got difficult.
 The Linux Mint image I created was corrupted somehow, so using **dd** to copy the image to the newly created lvm partition was not possible.
 I was not yet aware of the **ddrescue** utility, so I put all my effort into copying the openSUSE image first.

+### openSUSE on Primary Partition
 Copying the openSUSE image directly to the lvm partition did not work because the initramfs image used at boot did not include capability for logical volumes (through dracut).
 Thus, at boot the logical volume devices in /dev/mapper/ were not available for mounting.
 Because of this, I first had to copy the image to a primary partition (/dev/sda1).
-The file system on the first partition needed to be created first:
+The file system on the first partition needed to be created first.
+This can be accomplished in Parted Magic.
 ```
 # mkfs.ext4 /dev/sda1
 # dd if=/path/to/image.img of=/dev/sda1 bs=4M